GaladirianCoding/structurecodesolver/README.md

 go install
 ```

-Or when fetching the source code runn the following command instead
+Or when fetching the source code run the following command instead

 ```shell
 go get github.com/galadiriancoding/structurecodesolver